-Promotion of faculty HR has a database of all Chairs, Center Annual Each college and There are few research track faculty on hrough research rank faculty on campus Directors center will evaluate campus. the extent to which the research rank for promotion is used appropriately used appropriately Objective: Focus recruite ment to develop strength in areas of high impac t.
-Chairs and Deans Deans of each college Deans, Chairs & Each Each search is Outside of a few new centers, hires are should prioritize new keep track of faculty by Department search vetted by the Dean not typically vetted by Deans for aculty hires that align discipline. staff for potential alignment with center-level priorities. with, or are able to, congruence with support existing or research Center planned Centers. collaboration Develop and maintain HR, Center Directors HR and Deans Annual Procedure is In 2015 there are few post doctoral treamlined procedures and Deans keep track of facilitate hiring analysis created and fellows on campus. or recruiting and hiring fellows. fellows on fixed publicized. of post-doctoral fellows year contracts. nt nationally competitive salaries in areas of focus for the iniversity niiveisity Objective: Develop ince entives, awards, and events to demonstrate and advertise the e accomplishments of fac culty, staff and students engaged in university, local community and alumni, st morale and improve retent Reinforce the use of HR, VPAA, and COO- VPAA; Annual Each researcher In 2015, the only university-level nstitutional level analysis of VPHA/COO; HR analysis has an opportunity mechanism that utilizes the soft-money nechanisms to provide remuneration to increase their contribution to enhance salary is the at ompetitive salaries to salary based on risk mechanism.
-The university should aculty that obtain externally benchmark this practice against other extramural funding. sponsored salary health sciences focused institutions, support or summer salary for 9-month employees staff.
+Promotion of faculty through research rank HR has a database of all faculty on campus Chairs, Center Directors Annual Each college and center will evaluate the extent to which There are few research track faculty on campus. the research rank for promotion is used appropriately Objective: Focus recruit ment to develop strength in areas of high impac rt.
+Chairs and Deans Deans of each college Deans, Chairs & Each Each search is Outside of a few new centers, hires are should prioritize new keep track of faculty by Department search vetted by the Dean not typically vetted by Deans for faculty hires that align discipline. staff for potential alignment with center-level priorities. with, or are able to, congruence with support existing or planned Centers. research Center collaboration Develop and maintain HR, Center Directors HR and Deans Annual Procedure is In 2015 there are few post doctoral streamlined procedures and Deans keep track of facilitate hiring analysis created and fellows on campus. for recruiting and hiring fellows. fellows on fixed analysis publicized.
+Tellows on campus. of post-doctoral fellows 101101101 year contracts. pasiioizoa. at nationally competitive salaries in areas of focus for the university Objective: Develop ince entives, awards, and events to demonstrate and advertise the accomplishments of fac culty, staff and students engaged in university, local community and alumni, and will also help to boos st morale and improve retent tion of faculty. - 1 1 T 1 Reinforce the use of HR, VPAA, and COO- VPAA; Annual Each researcher In 2015, the only university-level nstitutional level analysis of VPHA/COO; HR analysis has an opportunity mechanism that utilizes the soft-money mechanisms to provide remuneration to increase their contribution to enhance salary is the at competitive salaries to salary based on risk mechanism.
+The university should aculty that obtain externally benchmark this practice against other sponsored salary support or summer salary for 9-month employees staff.